mattermost/docs/source/administration/telemetry.rst

   - *Plugin Discovery Diagnostics:* Number of installed plugins containing either server or webapp portions, or both; number of those plugins being activated
   - *Plugin Marketplace Diagnostics:* Plugin id, current version, and target version for all install and update events.
 Only sent when the default Marketplace is configured
   - *Commercial License Diagnostics (Enterprise Edition Only):* Uploaded an Enterprise license key to the server
   - *Mobile Performance Diagnostics:* Load times for starting the app, switching channels, and switching teams
   - *Permissions Discovery Diagnostics (Enterprise Edition Only):* Provides all the permissions configured for each role for the System Scheme and each Team Override Scheme created in the system.
 Scheme ID; Team Admin Permissions; Team User Permissions; Channel Admin Permissions; Channel User Permissions; Number of teams the scheme is associated with
   - *Group Discovery Diagnostics (Enterprise Edition Only):* Provides information related to AD/LDAP groups, including number of groups synced to Mattermost, teams and channels associated to groups, teams and channels synced with groups, and number of group members
   - *System Console Menu Discovery Diagnostics:* Clicks on the hamburger menu items of the System Console, including Administrator's Guide, Troubleshooting Forum, Commercial Support, About Mattermost, and clicks on the left-hand side navigation menu items

 Error and diagnostic reporting is sent by the client to the endpoint `api.segment.io`.
 To opt out, disable the feature in **System Console > Environment > Logging** (or **System Console > General > Logging > Enable Error and Diagnostics Reporting** in versions prior to 5.12).

-Android Mobile App Performance Monitoring
+Android mobile app performance monitoring
 -----------------------------------------

 To improve Android app performance, we are collecting trace events and device information, collectively known as metrics, to identify slow performing key areas.
 Those metrics will be sent only from users using Android app beta build starting in version v1.20, who are logged in to servers that allow sending `diagnostic information <https://docs.mattermost.com/administration/config-settings.html#enable-diagnostics-and-error-reporting>`__.